-You may have seen our affordable continent map in our Montessori Continent Studies: Antarctica.
-We also use these Waseca Biomes Continent Map Puzzles for exploring various continents.
+We use these Waseca Biomes Continent Biome Puzzles for exploring various continents.
 Here, our kids took turns placing the North America puzzle pieces on the control map.
 Next, they carefully placed them back onto the map puzzle.
-Afterwards, they traced the puzzle pieces onto paper to create their own map of North America.
+Afterward, they traced the puzzle pieces onto paper to create their own map of North America.

 Finally, we talked about the difference between a biome and an ecosystem.

 Stop by our homeschool tour for more on our geography and science materials.